Thai Inspired Butternut Squash and Carrot Soup – A Fall Classic

 - Add squash, carrots and sugar and sauté for 10 minutes.

-- Add ginger, cumin, turmeric and coriander and sauté for 2 minutes.
+- Add ginger and cilantro stems (if available) and sauté for 2 minutes.

-- Add Thai red curry paste, salt and pepper, lime juice to taste.
+- Add 1 Tbsp Thai red curry paste, coconut milk and lime juice.

-- Garnish with chopped cilantro or parsley and toasted pepitas.
+- Garnish with chopped cilantro or parsley and toasted pepitas or cashews.

 Notes